coatsnmore/CodeCamp/README.md

 # To Install

-Run the following to install node modules:
+## Run the following to install node modules:

-npm install
+>npm install

 # To Run Locally

-Run the following:
+## Run the following:

-npm install connect serve-static
+>npm install connect serve-static

-node server.js
+>node server.js

+## Open your browser at http://localhost:8080/codeCamp.html

 # Vendor Javascript Dependencies Managed Outside of node